Maxybom/fine-tuning-ai/README.md

 - QUANTIZATION_GROUP_SIZE = "8"           # Group size for quantization (typically 8 or 32)
 - MODEL_INPUT_DIR = "./merged-model"      # Path to the Hugging Face model directory or local path
 - OUTPUT_DIR = "./gguf-output"            # Destination folder for converted and quantized files

+# Text to json convert

+This script converts a dataset into a clean JSON file for fine-tuning language models.
+It accepts input in CSV, TXT, or JSON format, extracts prompt–completion pairs, removes duplicates, and saves the result in a standardized location (prompt::completion)

+# Modelfile
+This file is for ollama. modify with notepad and use in the same older of the output model the command: "ollama create choose_a_name".

 # Credits
 Credits to llama.cpp (see submodule in the extern folder) for providing the core logic used in quantization and GGUF conversion.
 The script gguf_convert_quantization.py automatically calls their build and conversion routines.